REtokenDAO/projects/2021/HeroX/sr5/hardware/narrative.md

 Unfortunately today, most new homes get built without using the latest American-Made solar technology.
 Lack of adoption in underserved neighborhoods is the highest due to the cost of installation of solar technology.
 Our position is that builders don't have a financial incentive to plan intentional solar-based communities and most families don't have ready access to the capital.
 We are solving both sides of the incentive and capital stack, and doing it in a net-positive energy solution.

-In Denver in 2021, the average home sold for $641,000 and the average solar installation was over $17,000.
-Rent is predicted to increase another 25% from its already high average of $1,800 a month.
+In Denver in 2021, the average home sold for over $651,000 (source: Colorado Association of Realtors) and the average solar installation was $13,000-18,000 (source: energysage.com).
+Rent is predicted to increase another 25% from its already high average of over $1,800 a month.
 For most families, solar installations are simply out of reach.
+Additionally, only 4.18% of Colorado's current power comes from solar.
+Colorado Governor Jared Polis has previously stated he would like fully renewable energy in place by 2040.

 Our solution turns entire neighborhoods into microgrids with advanced capabilities.
+This is the bridge to get there.

 # Solution
 [<img src="https://storage.googleapis.com/poapmedia/tokentowndao-livestream-exclusive-poap-for-streamyard-participants-2021-logo-1633392258356.png" width=275 align=right>](https://github.com/REtokenDAO/projects/tree/main/2021/HeroX/sr5/hardware)